aosoares/MC/README.md

-# MC
-Simple MC simulation of Ising model on triangular lattice.
+# Monte Carlo simulation of the Ising model on a triangular lattice
-Further tomfoolery shall not be tolerated.